Japan business sentiment perks up as hit from pandemic begins to ease

 The data offers some hope for new Prime Minister Yoshihide Suga’s efforts to achieve an economic revival from the crisis and pave the way for hosting next year’s Tokyo Olympic Games.

+But factory activity remained shaky and corporate capital expenditure plans were at their weakest since the 2009 global financial crisis, underscoring the challenge of pulling the world’s third-largest economy sustainably out of its slump.

+As the pandemic’s pain persists, a ruling party heavyweight signalled Japan’s readiness to compile a “large-scale, bold” additional spending package.

-The headline index for big manufacturers’ sentiment improved to minus 27 in September versus minus 34 in June, which was the lowest level since June 2009, the Bank of Japan’s closely watched “tankan” quarterly survey showed on Thursday.
+The headline index for big manufacturers’ sentiment improved to minus 27 in September, off a 11-year low of minus 34 in June but worse than a median market forecast of minus 23, the Bank of Japan’s closely watched “tankan” survey showed on Thursday.

-The result compared with economists’ median estimate of minus 23 in a Reuters poll.
-While still indicating most companies’ outlook remains downbeat, it was the first sign of improvement in 11 quarters.
+While it showed many firms remain downbeat, it was the first sign of improvement in nearly three years.

 “The big manufacturers’ index turned out a little weaker than expected, reflecting an uneven recovery,” said Takeshi Minami, chief economist at Norinchukin Research Institute.

-Japan’s factory activity posted its longest streak of declines on record in September, a private sector survey showed on Thursday.
-The survey showed output, new orders and work backlog contracted again, although at a more modest pace.

-The sentiment index for big non-manufacturers also recovered to minus 12 from minus 17 in June, which was the worst reading since December 2009.
-Analysts polled by Reuters expected the index to hit minus 9.
+Big non-manufacurers’ sentiment also recovered to minus 12 from minus 17 in June, worse than a Reuters poll of minus 9 but the first improvement in five quarters.

-Manufacturers and non-manufacturers expect business conditions to improve three months ahead, the tankan showed.
+Both manufacturers and non-manufacturers expect conditions to improve three months ahead, giving new premier Suga some breathing space.

+But some sectors fared better than others in a sign of the patchy nature of the recovery.
+While carmakers and restaurants saw demand pick up as lockdown measures were eased, machinery makers continued to suffer from sluggish orders.

-The survey also showed big firms plan to raise their capital expenditure by 1.4% in the current business year to March 2021, versus 3.2% projected in the June survey and economists’ median estimate of a 1.3% increase.
+Big firms plan to raise their capital expenditure by just 1.4% in the current business year to March 2021, lower than a 3.2% increase projected in June.

+Total spending plans by companies of all size and industry for the current fiscal year fell 2.7%, the biggest drop marked in any September survey since fiscal 2009, the tankan showed.

+“With uncertainty over the pandemic looming, it’s doubtful whether corporate sentiment will recover medium- to long-term,” said Yuichi Kodama, chief analyst at Meiji Yasuda Research Institute.

 Japan suffered its biggest economic slump on record in the second quarter as the pandemic and anti-virus measures crippled demand, and analysts expect any rebound to remain modest as fears of a second huge wave of infections weigh on consumption.